meltoner/agrofelis/components/remote-control/readme.md

 ## Remote controller components

-The following table lists the individual components employed for manufacturing the Agrofelis front sensors Lidar controller.
+The following table lists the individual components employed for prototyping the Agrofelis remote controller.
 The index table includes moreover the product URLs, the indicative suppliers, as well as unit prices and total cost estimates.

 <div align="center">